 Another addition you might want to consider is a Diamond Spot Goby.
 These guys spend all day munching up sand and sifting it through their gills.
 They will help to keep the sandbed pristine, but ensure you have a lid or mesh covering your aquarium as they are notorious jumpers!

-Increasing Water Flow
+3. Increase Water Flow

 Good, strong, random flow prevents detritus and Diatom cells from settling on the sand and rock.
 Keeping the material suspended in the water column provides it a better chance of it passing through your filtration and being removed from the water altogether.

 Detritus being allowed to settle and break down will also introduce Ammonia, Nitrates, and Phosphates into the water which just provide more food for your Diatoms and Nuisance algae.
 If you find you are only getting Diatoms appearing in one area, you may have a low flow zone.
 Try repositioning a powerhead/wavemaker to get more flow on this area, or add an additional pump to your tank to help circulate the water better.

 Having the highest quality water is one of the best foundations your aquarium will ever have.
 By having an RO/DI water filter you can be sure that any pollutants, heavy metals, or toxic compounds never reach your tank.

-Most aquarists beginning their aquarium always seem to purchase an RO/DI unit once the aquarium has been filled and are getting problems like this, however if you can fill your entire aquarium and then change water using only pure RO/DI water the problems you will face will be drastically reduced.
+Most aquarists beginning their aquarium always seem to purchase an RO/DI unit once the aquarium has been filled and are getting problems like this, however, if you can fill your entire aquarium and then change water using only pure RO/DI water, the problems you will face will be drastically reduced.

 You can find out more about RO/DI units in the ‘Further Reading’ section at the end of this article.